Mesabi Trust (NYSE:MSB) Plans Dividend Increase – $0.46 Per Share

-Mesabi Trust (NYSE:MSB) declared a quarterly dividend on Monday, January 11th, Zacks reports.
+Mesabi Trust (NYSE:MSB) announced a quarterly dividend on Monday, January 11th, Zacks reports.
 Stockholders of record on Saturday, January 30th will be paid a dividend of 0.46 per share by the mining company on Saturday, February 20th.
-This represents a $1.84 annualized dividend and a dividend yield of 6.51%.
+This represents a $1.84 dividend on an annualized basis and a dividend yield of 6.51%.
 The ex-dividend date of this dividend is Thursday, January 28th.
-This is a positive change from Mesabi Trust’s previous quarterly dividend of $0.36.
+This is an increase from Mesabi Trust’s previous quarterly dividend of $0.36.

-Mesabi Trust has raised its dividend payment by 12.1% over the last three years and has increased its dividend annually for the last 1 consecutive years.
+Mesabi Trust has raised its dividend by 12.1% over the last three years and has raised its dividend every year for the last 1 years.

 About Mesabi Trust